abhitrivedi99/Dapp-Exchange/README.md

 # Blockchain Exchange DAPP

-This is Practical tutorial of Exchange token Dapp.
+This is Practical tutorial of Exchange token Dapp with React.

 ## Dependencies